Shopify/quilt/packages/jest-dom-mocks/README.md

 });
 ```

-this will ensure that appropriate error messages are shown if a DOM object is mocked without beign restored for the next test.
+this will ensure that appropriate error messages are shown if a DOM object is mocked without being restored for the next test.

 ### `installMockStorage`